leopoldkwok/Front-End-Web-Developer-Nanodegree/courses/12_javascript_design_patterns/05_cat_clicker_premium_pro/README.md

 a list of cats by name
-an area to display the selected cat
-In the cat display area, the following should be displayed
+an area to display the selected cat an admin button an admin area with inputs for changing the cat's name, url, and number of clicks (hidden by default) In the cat display area, the following should be displayed

 the cat's name